-- Disruption in the overall automotive market landscape due to transition of the automobile industry towards hybrids and electric vehicles. - Effect on customer relationship with change in ownership. - Disruptive innovation & process changes. - Newer technology like Integrated Starter Generator and Belt-Driven Starter Generator that are likely to replace alternator and generator in the automobile.
+- hybrids and electric vehicles. - Effect on customer relationship with change in ownership. - Disruptive innovation & process changes. - replace alternator and generator in the automobile.

-- Identifying alternate Industry base Segments based on Mega Trends- Aerospace, Bearings, Razor Blade, Glass, Power (Solar, Nuclear, Wind and Gas). - Widening the customer base/new industry segment & new geographies thereby de-risking the business. - Pursuing product innovation and new application development as per government norms. - Building relationship and engagement with the customer by adopting new initiatives conducting Technical Seminar both online and on-site, participation in international exhibitions, CRM & Knowledge Management application. - Working with renowned research universities and technical consultants, to develop new products. - Focus on Digital Marketing, to acquire new customers and pursue new applications.
+- Glass, Power (Solar, Nuclear, Wind and Gas). - Widening the customer base/new industry segment & new geographies thereby de-risking the business. - Pursuing product innovation and new application development as per government norms. - application. - Working with renowned research universities and technical consultants, to develop new products. - Focus on Digital Marketing, to acquire new customers and pursue new applications.